installation play dialogue

 Dance Machine is a kinetic sculpture that can be transformed into multiple configurations by the actions and movement of the bodies within it.

-Prior to the world premiere at the Festival Trans-Amériques in Montreal June 1-4, 2017, in a residency at the new Edifice Wilder, Lee Su-Feh will bring together a diverse group of artists to develop a Manifesto of Relations - a set of principles that will govern how artists can relate to each other, to the environment and to the public.
-This Manifesto will form the basis for subsequent encounters with other artists as the Dance Machine journeys to different places.
+In each place, before the Dance Machine is open to the public, a diverse group of artists gather in the Dance Machine to play, converse and develop a Manifesto of Relations - a set of principles that will govern how artists can relate to each other, to the environment and to the public.
+These conversations include a meeting with an elder or representative of the indigenous nation or people on whose territory the Dance Machine stands: this is an invitation to consider the history of the land from an indigenous point of view.
+The Manifesto forms the basis for subsequent encounters with other artists and expands as the Dance Machine journeys from one place to another.

 Use what is there